 Caitlyn Marie Trevor

-As a mixed methods researcher with advanced programming and analysis skills, I design and direct efficient, comprehensive studies that pinpoint customer needs and pain-points.
+A mixed methods researcher with advanced programming and analysis skills, I design and direct efficient, comprehensive studies that pinpoint customer needs and pain-points.

 My background in research and teaching has helped me transition seamlessly into the User Research field.
 I bring expertise in a breadth of UX methods including usability tests & interviews.
 My mission is to deeply understand people so that I can champion their needs and advocate for user-centered product development.